masc-ucsc/docs/docs/livehd/00-intro.md

 LiveHD is optimized for synthesis and simulation.
 The main components of LiveHD includes LGraph, LNAST, integrated 3rd-party tools, code generation, and "live" techniques.

-The core of LiveHD is a graph structure called LGraph (Live Graph).
+A compilation goes through the following steps:

+* Source code goes through a lexer/parser to create a parse tree or language specific AST.

+* The parse tree or language specific AST is translated to LNAST.
+LNAST is a AST-like representation that it is independent of the specific language.
+Pyrope, CHISEL, and Verilog translate to LNAST.

+* The are several passes on LNAST to infer the correct type and bitsizes.
+The goal is to expand tuples, macros at LNAST level, but this code is still not finished.

+* The LNAST is a tree-like representation which is translated to Lgraph.
+In a way, LNAST is a HIR (High-level IR) and Lgraph is a LIR (Low-level IR).
+For each Lgraph node, there is an equivalent LNAST, but not the opposite.

-LGraph is built for fast synthesis and simulation, and interfaces other tools like Yosys, ABC, OpenTimer, and Mockturtle.
-LNAST stands for language neutral AST, which is a high-level IR on both front/back-end of LGraph.
-LNAST helps to bridge different HDLs and HLS into LiveHD and is useful for HDLs/C++ code generation.
+* LGraph has a hierarchical graph representation designed for fast synthesis and simulation.
+It interfaces other tools like Yosys, ABC, OpenTimer, and Mockturtle.

+* For code generation, it is possible to translate back to LNAST or to directly output from Lgraph.

 ![LiveHD overall flow](../assets/images/livehd.svg)